commandcam

 CommandCam is an open-source tool for Windows that allows you to easily capture still images from a webcam from the terminal, developed by Ted Burke.

-CommandCam is a very simple tool but that can sometimes be very useful in a project.
-We just have to launch a command, and we have our Webcam capture.
+CommandCam is a very simple tool but it can sometimes be a great help in a project.
+We simply have to run a command, and we have our webcam capture.

-For example, imagine that you connect to a computer remotely via SSH, or you want to time the capture of an image, or even react to a motion sensor to take a photo, as if it were an “alarm”.
+For example, imagine you connect via SSH to a computer remotely, or you want to schedule the capture of an image, or even react to a motion sensor to take a photo, as if it were an “alarm”.

-In these and many other cases, it is very easy to integrate CommandCam.
-We just have to launch a command prompt.
+In these and many other cases, integrating CommandCam is very easy.
+We only have to launch a command prompt.
 And there are a thousand ways and options to launch a command.

 CommandCam uses the Microsoft DirectShow API to access the images.
-So it should be compatible with most USB cameras.
+Therefore, it should be compatible with most USB cameras.

 How to use CommandCam?

 As I said, one of the main features of CommandCam is its simplicity.
-We just have to run this command,
+We only have to execute this command,

 CommandCam /filename output.bmp